Soonad/docs.formality-lang.org/docs/source/theory/Formality-Net.md

   whether its ports are pointers or unboxed numbers (3 bits), and the label (27 bits).

 - `OP1`: represented by 4 consecutive uints.
-The first 2 represent the `main`
-  and `aux0` ports.
-The third represents the stored number.
+The first and third represent the `main` and `aux0` ports.
+The second represents the stored number.
 The last one represents the node type (2 bits), whether its ports are pointers or unboxed numbers (3 bits, 1 unused), and the operation (27 bits).

 - `OP2`: represented by 4 consecutive uints.
-The first 2 represent the `main`,
+The first 3 represent the `main`,
   `aux0` and `aux1` ports.
-The third represents the stored number.
 The last one represents the node type (2 bits), whether its ports are pointers or unboxed numbers (3 bits), and the operation (27 bits).

 - `ITE`: represented by 4 consecutive uints.
-The first 2 represent the `main`, `aux0` and `aux1` ports.
-The third represents the stored number.
+The first 3 represent the `main`, `aux0` and `aux1` ports.
 The last one represents the node type (2 bits), whether its ports are pointers or unboxed numbers (3 bits), and the label (27 bits).

 - `ERA`: is stored inside other nodes and do not use any extra space.
 An `ERA` node is represented by a pointer port which points to itself.
 That's because